5l1v3r1/Mrs.Robot/README.md

 ## Serve_the_model_and_view_the_results &#x1F49C;

-Once training is complete.
-Run to serve the model and the training web page.
+**VAE is a generative mode**l which means it can be used to **generate new fashion pieces for Mrs.Robot**.
+This is done by scanning the latent plane, sampling the latent points at regular intervals, to generate the corresponding fashion piece for each point.
+Run to serve the model and the training web page:

 ```sh
 yarn watch
 ```

-VAE is a generative model which means it can be used to **generate new fashion pieces for Mrs.Robot**.
-Here we will scan the latent plane, sampling latent points at regular intervals, and generate the corresponding fashion piece for each point.

-Refer to image below for a visualization of the **latent manifold that was "generated"**:
+Refer to image below for a **visualization of the latent manifold** that was **"generated"**:

 ![screenshot of results on fashion MNIST.
 A 30x30 grid of small images](https://github.com/lucylow/Mrs.Robot/blob/master/images/fashion-mnist-vae-scr.png)

-  *Image of completed training results on fashion MNIST 30x30 grid of small images*
+  *Image of completed training results on fashion MNIST 30x30 grid of small images for Mrs.Robot*

 ---